cloudflare/cloudflare-docs/content/magic-wan/how-to/ipsec.md

 Review the information below to learn more about phases to establish IPsec connections.

  - **Initial Exchange:** (sometimes called Phase 1) IPsec peers negotiate and establish a secure tunnel between them for exchanging further IKE messages, including those exchanged in the Auth Exchange.
-Security Associations (SAs), for example crypto policies, established in this phase are often referred to as IKE SAs.
+Security Associations (SAs), containing crypto policies, that are established in this phase are often referred to as IKE SAs.

-- **Auth Exchange:**: (sometimes called Phase 2) Using the secure tunnel established in the Initial Exchange, the IPsec peers further negotiate and establish an ESP IPsec tunnel that encrypts user traffic.
+- **Auth Exchange:** (sometimes called Phase 2) Using the secure tunnel established in the Initial Exchange, the IPsec peers further negotiate and establish an ESP IPsec tunnel that encrypts user traffic.
 Security Associations (SAs) established in this phase are often referred to as IPsec SAs or sometimes Child SAs.

 - **IPsec user data transmission:** User traffic is securely – encrypted and authenticated – transmitted between the IPsec peers in the ESP IPsec tunnel established at the end of the Auth Exchange.